ManuelGil/ovsx-tree-maker/README.md

 - **`treeMaker.files.outputFileSeparator`**: The separator used to join the prefix, name, and suffix of the output file.
 - **`treeMaker.search.ignoreFilePathPatternOnExport`**: An array of file path patterns to ignore when exporting the tree file.
 - **`treeMaker.search.shouldListOnlyFiles`**: A boolean value indicating whether to list only files in the tree structure.
 - **`treeMaker.search.maxSearchRecursionDepth`**: The maximum search recursion depth when generating the tree structure.
+Use `0` for unlimited depth.
-- **`treeMaker.search.shouldListOnlyVisibleFiles`**: A boolean value indicating whether to list only visible files in the tree structure.
+- **`treeMaker.search.supportsHiddenFiles`**: A boolean value indicating whether to support hidden files when generating the tree structure.
 - **`treeMaker.search.keepGitignorePreferences`**: A boolean value indicating whether to keep the `.gitignore` preferences when generating the tree structure.

 For more information on configuring Tree Maker settings, refer to the [Project Settings](#project-settings) section.